corrodedHash/backupcrawl/README.md

 # Backup Crawl

-Crawls through the given directory, and checks which directories are not versioncontrolled.
+Crawls through the given directory, and checks which directories are not version controlled.